gohugoio/hugo/docs/content/templates/go-templates.md

 ## Variables

 Each Go template has a struct (object) made available to it.
-In Hugo, each template is passed either a page or a node struct depending on which type of page you are rendering.
+In Hugo, each template is passed page struct.
 More details are available on the [variables](/layout/variables/) page.

 A variable is accessed by referencing the variable name.